GoogleCloudPlatform/gcpdiag/PRIVACY.md

 ## Data collected via public APIs

-gcpdiag is a command-line tool that uses credentials provided by you to access your data in Google Cloud Platform via public APIs.
+gcpdiag is a command-line tool that uses credentials provided by you (via oauth, service account key, or application default credentials) to access your data in Google Cloud Platform via public APIs.

-The data collected is never stored or transmitted anywhere except on the environment where you run it:
+The collected data is never stored or transmitted anywhere except on the environment where you run it:

 - gcpdiag caches data (credentials and certain API call results) under